0xZuk0/matrix/_posts/2020-08-22-Buff-Writup.md

 Now what to do we cannot connect it from outside and there is no python in machine so how to send payload to port 8888 and get the shell...

 The answer is TCP-Tunneling or Port-Forwarding.
-I simple word port forwarding redirects a request from one ipaddress and port to another ip address and port.
-You can learn more about port forwarding and tunneling [here](https://book.hacktricks.xyz/tunneling-and-port-forwarding) and [here](https://support.anydesk.com/TCP-Tunneling#:~:text=TCP%2DTunneling%20(or%20Port%20Forwarding,Linux%20platforms%20since%20version%205.1.)
+In simple word port forwarding redirects a request from one ipaddress and port to another ip address and port.
+You can learn more about port forwarding and tunneling [here](https://book.hacktricks.xyz/tunneling-and-port-forwarding) and [here](https://support.anydesk.com/TCP-Tunneling)

+### TCP-Tunneling

 To perform TCP-Tunneling i'll use `chisel`.
 You can download it from [here](https://github.com/jpillora/chisel).
 You can also use `plink` if you want.
 I use chisel because why not ;-).
 So let's download chisel executable for linux and windows from releases.